• Skip to primary navigation

 Co-writer Eskil Vogt on Thelma: ‘We’re not happy with movies just being naturalistic.
 It has to explore cinematic form.’

-In this interview, co-writer Eskil Vogt discusses approaching genre cinema for the first time in Thelma, depicting characters’ interiority on screen, and his …
+Co-writer Eskil Vogt discusses approaching genre cinema for the first time, depicting characters’ interiority on screen, and his collaboration with director Joachim Trier.

 Footer